-b If you are lost and any of the items below apply to you, call for assistance - 'HELP ME':
+If you are lost and any of the items below apply to you, call for assistance - 'HELP ME':

-- H High ground/obstructions are you near any? - E Entering controlled airspace are you close? - L Limited experience, low time or student pilot, let them know - - P PAN call in good time don't leave it too late - M Met conditions is the weather deteriorating? - E Endurance fuel remaining; is it getting low?
+H- High ground/obstructions - are you near any?

+- E- Entering controlled airspace are you close? - L- Limited experience, low time or student pilot, let them know - P- PAN call in good time don't leave it too late - M- Met conditions is the weather deteriorating? - E- Endurance fuel remaining; is fuel getting low?

-c As a last resort, make an early decision to land while you have the fuel and daylight to do so.
-Choose a site with care and, if possible, choose one with easy access to a telephone so that you can advise that you are safe and perhaps obtain a weather update or further help.
+As a last resort, make an early decision to land while you have the fuel and daylight to do so.
+Choose a site with care and afterwards use a telephone so that you can advise that you are safe and obtain a weather update or further help.

-4.9 Control Considerations
+Control Considerations

-a Fly at a safe speed in relation to visibility.
-Stay out of the 'heightvelocity avoid curve'.
-Above all, maintain rotor speed, needles should be at the top of the green band rather than the bottom.
+Fly at a safe speed in relation to visibility.
+Stay out of the 'height-velocity avoid curve'.
+Above all, maintain rotor speed, needles should be in the green band.

-b In most helicopters, particularly two bladed teetering rotor types and especially gyroplanes, you MUST avoid a push-over manoeuvre resulting in negative 'g'.
-This can be one of the causes for the main rotor striking the tail boom with catastrophic results as shown below.
+In most helicopters, particularly two bladed teetering rotor types (like all Robinsons) and especially gyroplanes, you MUST avoid a push-over manoeuvre resulting in negative 'g'.
+This can be one of the causes for the main rotor striking the tail boom with catastrophic results.

-c When flying a helicopter (or gyroplane) with an articulated or teetering head beware of retreating blade stall, especially at or near VNE in turbulent conditions.
+When flying a helicopter (or gyroplane), with an articulated or teetering head beware of retreating blade stall, especially at or near VNE in turbulent conditions.
 This may cause pitch up and roll.
 Recover by reducing speed and pitch.